yhlong0/IntellectCapital/Notes/2022/oneUpWallStreet.md

 4. Only invest what you could afford to lose without that loss having any effect on your daily life in the foreseeable future.
 5. Whether the Index(Dow Jones/SPY/NASDQA) average was 1000, 2000 or 3000 today, you'd be better off having owned great company.
+6. Any idiot could run this company, because sooner or later any idiot probably is going to be running it.
+7.